 Start to map

 It’s time to add content to your organization chart.
-The goal is to condense work into roles that actively contribute to your organisation’s purpose.
+The goal is to condense work into roles that actively contribute to your organization’s purpose.
 Be careful to describe roles that reflect the current reality — not an idealised future.

 Step 1 – Enter your organization's name

 Step 2 – Edit your general circle

 Editing the broadest circle in the organization will allow you to lay the first stone of your organization.
 You just need to be a member of that circle to be able to work on it!

 Step 3 – Defining roles

 Start with the name.
 Try to make it obvious what the role achieves, like Webinar Master or Key Accounts Manager.
 Next, provide a short description of the role’s purpose, answering the question “Why does this role exist?”.
 For example, the purpose of the Key Accounts Manager might be: “Offering a smooth experience and continued success for our key clients.”

-We are often asked how much detail to go into when describing roles and responsibilities.
-If you're unsure only describe the minimum amount to ensure mutual understanding across the team.
+We are often asked how much detail goes into describing roles and responsibilities.
+If you're unsure, only describe the minimum amount to ensure mutual understanding across the team.
 You can always start with a minimal description and later elaborate as your map evolves.

 ⭐ Pro tip: Use Role Templates